fiftyfiftyclown/jail_manager/README.md

 that is downloaded and installed.

 ** Usage
+Initialize the directories & configurations required via the `init.sh` script, this will require root permission and zfs root!

-Start program via `initialize.sh`, this will launch the program and let you interactively manipulate the jails.
+Start program via `menu.sh`, this will launch the program and let you interactively manipulate the jails.
+This will require `doas` installed, run `pkg install doas` and configure to your liking.